2013 NCAA Skiing Championships

-The 2013 NCAA Skiing Championships were held in Vermont and Vermont on March 6–9, 2013.
+The 2013 NCAA Skiing Championships were held in Ripton and Middlebury Vermont on March 6–9, 2013.
 Middlebury College hosted the event with alpine events at the Middlebury College Snow Bowl and Nordic events taking place at the Rikert Nordic Center.
 The competition was won by the Colorado Buffaloes after compiling the largest final-day comeback in NCAA Skiing Championships history.
 Twenty-one teams from three regions sent skiers to compete for the NCAA collegiate team championship and individual titles.

 Regional competitions

 The NCAA skiing landscape is made up of three regions, each with one conference.
 The Western Region comprises the Rocky Mountain Intercollegiate Ski Association (RMISA), the Central Region of the Central Collegiate Ski Association (CCSA) and the Eastern Region of the Eastern Intercollegiate Ski Association (EISA).
 Qualification for the NCAA Championships is not only attained from competition in each regional.